CommanderCashMoney/price_overlay/readme.md

 ### My to do list:
 This is the initial list of things I want to do next.
 If you think you can help with these let me know.
-If you have idea for other feature, put them in the #general chat of the discord.
+If you have ideas for other features, put them in the #general chat of the discord.

 https://github.com/CommanderCashMoney/price_overlay/issues/1